xlionjuan/rustdesk-rpm-repo/README.md

 > [!NOTE]
 > Same thing but [APT](https://github.com/xlionjuan/rustdesk-apt-repo-latest) is also available.

+This repo will use  [xlionjuan/fedora-createrepo-image](https://github.com/xlionjuan/fedora-createrepo-image) and some [simple scripts](https://github.com/xlionjuan/rustdesk-rpm-repo/tree/main/createrepo) to create repo, and deploy to GitHub Pages and Cloudflare R2.

 The `rustdesk*.sh` script is written by ChatGPT, it will fetch the release data from GitHub API and use [jq](https://github.com/jqlang/jq) to parse JSON data and find the asset URL.

 ## Architectures